VishalS-14/QueueCTL/README.md

 ###  **Worker Execution & Job Processing**

 This section explains how **QueueCTL’s Worker System** manages background jobs — including how it executes commands, handles failures, performs retries using exponential backoff, and updates job states in real-time.

----

-### **Overview**

-Workers are the backbone of **QueueCTL**.
 They are independent background processes that continuously fetch and execute jobs from the queue.
 Each worker runs in its own process and operates safely alongside others using the shared SQLite database.

----

 ### **Starting Worker Processes**
 ![Workers assigned](https://github.com/VishalS-14/QueueCTL/blob/0054851d4a727240aa60ed6863d4907a610c4ad7/workers_assigned.png)

+---

 ### ⚰️ Dead Letter Queue (DLQ) Listing

 The **Dead Letter Queue** stores jobs that permanently failed after all retry attempts.
-You can list all DLQ jobs using:

 ![DLQ list](https://github.com/VishalS-14/QueueCTL/blob/0054851d4a727240aa60ed6863d4907a610c4ad7/dlq_list.png)

+---

 ### Retried Job from DLQ to Pending

 Jobs in the **Dead Letter Queue (DLQ)** can be retried manually by moving them back to the **pending** state.
-Use the command below to requeue a DLQ job:

 ![dead state to pending](https://github.com/VishalS-14/QueueCTL/blob/0054851d4a727240aa60ed6863d4907a610c4ad7/dlq_retry.png)

+---

 ### Multiple Jobs Running Concurrently